sitetester/eth-api/README.md

 This repository is based on Akka HTTP & it's Ruting DSL.
 Goal is to provide backend API for Ethereum blockchain parsed data (mainly blocks & transactions)

 Currently these endpoints are functional.
-Also screenshots attached.
+Also screenshots attached in /screenshots directory.

 http://localhost:8080/blocks/0/10
 http://localhost:8080/blocks/500